This guidance covers:

 Appeals to either body have to be submitted within a specific period time – usually within 3 months of the date of the event that you are complaining about.
 Some CSAB complaints have shorter time limits.

 You should seek assistance as early as possible to ensure that time limits are more likely to be met.
-If you feel that you have a case that could go to an ET then you should advise your representative at once.
-Your representative will be able to get advice from their full time officer or the legal and personal case unit.
+If you feel that you have a case that could go to an ET then you should advise your rep at once.
+Your representative will be able to get advice from the legal and personal case unit.

 Remember: it is your case and the responsibility for ensuring that claims to CSAB and/or ET are made in time remains with you.

-PCS will always try to assist members.
-Even where a member has contributed fully to the circumstances they are in, a PCS representative can play an important role in ensuring that the disciplinary action that is taken against that member is appropriate to the case and not inconsistent with other cases.
+We will always try to help members.
+Even where a member has contributed fully to the circumstances they are in, a PCS rep can play an important role in ensuring that the disciplinary action that is taken against that member is appropriate to the case and not inconsistent with other cases.

 Sometimes, after pursuing a case through the available procedures it may be that your representative feels that the case has reached the end of the line and no further progress can be made.
 Your representative will usually take advice on this.